MBChB Medicine (6-year programme)

-You must provide evidence that your written and spoken English is at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.
+You must demonstrate a level of English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.

 English language tests

-- Cambridge English: Advanced or Proficiency overall 191 with 191 in each component
+- C1 Advanced (CAE) / C2 Proficiency (CPE): total 191 with at least 191 in each component.

-Meeting the minimum academic entry requirements does not guarantee the offer of a place.
-Entrance to the Medical School is extremely competitive and each application is assessed independently by two selectors against the academic criteria, which is then added to the weightings applied to an applicant's Situational Judgement Test and total UCAT score.
+Meeting the entry requirements does not guarantee the offer of a place.
+Entrance to the Medical School is extremely competitive and each application is assessed independently by two members of admissions staff against the academic criteria, which is then added to the weightings applied to an applicant's Situational Judgement Test and total UCAT score.
 Thereafter applications are placed in rank order.
-Offers are made to the highest scoring applicants.
-As a result of the level of competition for places, many high-quality applicants are unsuccessful.
+The top scoring 700 applicants (approximately) will be invited to attend a half day assessment day/interview at Edinburgh Medical School.

 As we review the selection process regularly, please check online before you apply to ensure you have the most up-to-date information.